joelegner/voided_shaft/docs/report.md

 ## Differential Temperature Limits

-Presently, most state agencies limit the differential temperature limit in curing concrete to 35$^\circ$F or 40$^\circ$F (FDOT 2018).
-This means that the core to edge temperature should not exceed this limit or risk of thermally induced tensile stresses will exceed the minimal tensile strength of concrete.
+Presently, most state agencies limit the _differential_ temperature limit in curing concrete to 35$^\circ$F or 40$^\circ$F (FDOT 2018).
+This means that the core to edge temperature should not exceed this limit or there will be a risk that thermally induced tensile stresses will exceed the tensile strength -- which is minimal -- of the concrete.
 Similar to compressive strength, the tensile strength is also proportionally lower in early age concrete when the highest differential temperatures exist.
 This limit makes no distinction between large or small concrete elements, but is more of a concern in larger elements where higher core and differential temperatures are known to exist.
 Unfortunately, recent studies have shown the edge of a drilled shaft cast in soils can exhibit a temperature gradient on the order of 4$^\circ$F to 5$^\circ$F/in.
 Therefore a typical 6in cover of even a small or moderately sized shaft can have a 30$^\circ$F differential and the cage to core temperature can easily exceed the remaining allowable temperature range of 5$^\circ$F to 10$^\circ$F.

 ## Delayed Ettringite Formation (DEF)

 Ettringite is a mineral that normally forms in the early stages of concrete hydration due to the addition of gypsum or other calcium sulfate sources.
-The benefits of ettringite include improved strength, reduction of drying shrinkage and to to prevent flash setting.
+The benefits of ettringite include improved strength, reduction of drying shrinkage, and prevention of flash setting.
 However, when high curing temperatures exist, ettringite formation is delayed or skipped altogether.
-This makes the concrete less durable and unable to protect the steel from chloride diffusion.
+This makes the concrete less durable and unable to protect the steel from chloride diffusion where exposed to saltwater.
 When the temperature finally falls below a threshold level, and if moisture is present, the ettringite begins to form (delayed occurrence hence DEF) in an expansive reaction.
 This causes tensile stresses that crack the hardened concrete.
 The curing threshold temperature is still a matter of debate.
-Values range from about 160$^\circ$F (Mindess and Young) to 180$^\circ$F (FDOT).
+Values range from about 160$^\circ$F (Mindess and Young 2002) to 180$^\circ$F (FDOT 2018).

 In the power industry, it is typical to cast large diameter shafts with high early strength concrete that produce high core and differential temperatures.
 This is done to minimize project durations and cost.
 Figure @fig:1 shows a shaft that exhibited severe cracking from one or both of the concerns above.

 ![Drilled shaft likely damaged by thermal induced cracking or DEF (Author's Photo)](./images/cracked-shaft.jpg){#fig:1 width=3.5in }

 The traditional methods of mitigating the effects of mass concrete temperatures include reducing cross-sections, specifying mix designs that develop lower heat of hydration, and batching concrete using ice.
 Reducing the cross-section works by reducing the amount of concrete producing heat.
 Lower heat mixes can use lower cement contents or use replacement cementitious materials.
-Replacement materials still develop the same approximate amount of energy, but over a longer timeframe allowing the surrounding soils to dissipate the energy and minimize temperature rise.
-Use of ice water reduces the starting temperature which both slows the chemical reactions and reduces the peak temperature by the temperature offset caused by the ice.
+Replacement materials still develop approximately the same amount of energy, but over a longer timeframe, allowing the surrounding soils to dissipate the energy and minimize temperature rise.
+Use of ice in the mix water reduces the starting temperature which both slows the chemical reactions and reduces the peak temperature by the temperature offset caused by the ice.

-Since transmission line structure drilled shaft diameter size is usually dictated by either geotechnical or anchor bolt edge distance requirements, reducing the cross-section is rarely an option.
+Since transmission line structure drilled shaft section size (diameter) is usually dictated by either geotechnical or anchor bolt edge distance requirements, reducing the cross-section is rarely an option.
 The low heat of hydration techniques are also problematic, because methods that delay curing also extend the length of the project, delaying the in-service date and increasing project costs.
 It would be better to find a way to construct large drilled shafts using conventional concrete without running the risk of DEF.

 ## Voided Shafts for Temperature Control

 Johnson and Mullins (2007) devised a mitigation concept they termed "voided shaft" which is to cast a continuous void through the centerline of the pier.
-This reduces the overall quantity of heat-producing concrete and provides a second surface by which to dissipate heat from the shaft into the environment.
+This reduces the overall quantity of heat-producing concrete and provides a second surface through which to dissipate heat from the shaft into the environment.
 Their 3D numerical modeling showed in theory that the method is capable of keeping temperatures below the threshold for DEF concern.
 Preliminary structural analysis showed that moment capacity would not be reduced significantly.
 Although axial capacity would be significantly reduced, this is not generally a concern for transmission line structure foundations.
 Additionally Johnson and Mullins showed that a voided shaft even has the potential to reduce costs.

 To further investigate the voided shaft idea, FDOT sponsored a demonstration shaft, 9 feet in diameter with a 4-foot diameter central void (Mullins, Johnson, and Winters 2018).
 It used an FDOT Class IV concrete mixture ($f'_c = 4000\text{ psi}$) and was reinforced with 36-#9 bars and #5 hoops.
 The demonstration shaft was successfully constructed and was found to reduce the peak concrete temperature below the threshold for DEF or differential temperatures.

-We will next look closer at structural design considerations for the voided shaft concept.

 # Structural Design

 There is no unified code for transmission structure foundation design.
 Kandaris and Davidow (2015) polled practicing engineers and found that 89 percent use the ACI 318 code for concrete design, four times as many as use the next code.
 We will therefore adopt the ACI 318 code for concrete design.
-References to ACI 318 hereafter are to the ACI 318-14 code specifically.
+References to ACI 318 hereafter are to the ACI 318-14 code specifically (ACI 2014).

 ## Code Review